taylor-woodcock/taylor-woodcock/README.md

     </a>
   </p>

-  I have a passion for embedded systems and have worked with micro:bits, ESP32s, Arduinos, and more, and enjoy mixing reality with the digital world.
+  I use embedded systems, such as the ESP32, Arduino, and micro:bit, to mix reality with the digital world.

-  I also love 3D printing, and have a modded Ender Pro 3 that I use to print things I make in Fusion 360 <i style="font-size:8px">and [articulated slugs](https://www.thingiverse.com/thing:2818955)</i>
+  I also 3D print things, and have a modded Ender Pro 3 that I use to bring my Fusion 360 designs to life... <i style="font-size:8px">and print [articulated slugs](https://www.thingiverse.com/thing:2818955), of course</i>

   <br>